rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ### Handling Potential Failure with the `Result` Type

-We mentioned that `read_line()` puts what the user types into the `&mut String` we pass it, but it also returns a value: in this case, an [`io::Result`][ioresult].
+We mentioned that `read_line()` puts what the user types into the string we pass it, but it also returns a value: in this case, an [`io::Result`][ioresult].
 Rust has a number of types named `Result` in its standard library: a generic [`Result`][result], and then specific versions for sub-libraries, like `io::Result`.